aliescont/Visualisation-Flights/README.md

 State, Airport, Long, Lat, Dat.
 And variables showing arrivals, delayed, cancelled,	diverted and the reason for delayed carrier_del	weather_del	nas_del	security_dellate_aircraft_del	on_time

-I noticed on EDA done using R that there were a decrease on flight delayed on from 2006 to 2009 and then it remains more or less the same.
-Also, I noticed that there was a seasonality on flight delayed.
-The first version of this visualisation includes a U.S map showing the distribution of major airports with bubble size proportional to the amount of delayed flights on each airport and a bar chart showing the distribution of dealayed each month of selected year.
+I noticed on EDA done using R that there were a decrease on flight delayed on from 2006 to 2009 and then it remains with a similar patron.
+Also, I noticed that there was a seasonality on flight delayed; there is more frequency of delayed flight on high seasons and want to show also what are the airports which with more frequency have more delay flights.

+The first version of this visualisation includes a U.S map showing the distribution of major airports with bubble size proportional to the amount of delayed flights on each airport and a bar chart showing the distribution of delayed flights each month of selected year.

 One of the issues found on this first version was that there are several airports located closer to each other and some bubbles were overlapping.
 In order to solve this, I used zoom function to have a better look of these cases and sort values of nested data to prevent that bigger bubbles were above smaller ones.